Admissions Frequently Asked Questions

 How can we be certain that Flintridge Prep receives all the necessary paperwork?

 Flintridge Prep wants the admissions process to be as worry-free as possible for candidates and their families.
-Our online admissions system allows your family to work at its own pace to complete the application, and gives you an easy way to follow up with math and English teachers who are providing recommendations.
-We also provide a tracker that will notify you when application materials, such as ISEE scores and school transcripts, arrive.
-If we notice a delay, the Admissions Office will make every effort to obtain the required items from your school, and we will contact you if we have not received the necessary paperwork as the due date approaches.
+Our online admissions system allows your family to work at its own pace to complete the application.
+In addition, an online tracker/checklist is accessible via the admissions portal that will show you when application materials are received.
+If we notice a delay, the Admissions Office will make every effort to obtain the required items from your school, and we will contact you if we have not received the necessary paperwork by the stated deadline.
 If you have any questions, you can always contact us.

 I’m not sure my child’s current math and English teachers can do an online recommendation.
 Can I request paper recommendation forms?